-There is no doubt that our immigration system needs to be fixed.
-Our nation’s appetite for cheap labor led to the current crisis of millions of undocumented people living in the shadows of our communities.
-This is unacceptable, and is why I support the kind of comprehensive immigration reform that passed the Senate during my first year in the chamber.
-The bill that I voted for – and hope to have the chance to vote for again – significantly tightened border security; created a tough but fair path to citizenship for the estimated 11 million undocumented immigrants already living in the United States; deployed a quick and effective employment verification system for businesses to prevent identity theft and prevent future illegal hires; and pioneered an improved process to admit foreign workers that does not harm employment opportunities for American workers.
-Congress must pass comprehensive immigration reform not just because it’s good for our economy and communities, but because it’s the right thing to do.
+There is no doubt that our immigration system needs to be fixed, which is why I support the kind of comprehensive immigration reform that passed the Senate during my first year in the chamber.
+The bill that I voted for in 2013 significantly tightened border security; created a tough but fair path to citizenship for the estimated 11 million undocumented immigrants already living in the United States; deployed a quick and effective employment verification system for businesses to prevent identity theft and prevent future illegal hires; and pioneered an improved process to admit foreign workers that does not harm employment opportunities for American workers.

 Senator Murphy appreciates your feedback on this and other issues.

 Fill out the form below to share your opinion on this issue.